-Within 90 days after the expiration of an award, the PI also is required to submit a final project report.
-Failure to provide final technical reports delays NSF review and processing of pending proposals for the PI and all Co-PIs.
+Failure to provide the required annual or final project reports will delay NSF review and processing of any future funding increments as well as any pending proposals for that PI.
 PIs should examine the formats of the required reports in advance to assure availability of required data.

-Pls are required to use NSF's electronic project reporting system, available through FastLane, for preparation and submission of annual and final project reports.
-This system permits electronic submission and updating of project reports, including information on project participants (individual and organizational), activities and findings, publications, and other specific products and contributions.
+Pls are required to use NSF's electronic project-reporting system, available through FastLane, for preparation and submission of annual and final project reports.
+Such reports provide information on activities and findings, project participants (individual and organizational) publications; and, other specific products and contributions.
 Pls will not be required to re-enter information previously provided, either with a proposal or in earlier updates using the electronic system.
+Submission of the report via FastLane constitutes certification by the PI that the contents of the report are accurate and complete.